1jss/C9-lang/README.md

 # C9 lang
-C9 is a subset of the C99 programing language with opinionated coding style.
+C9 is a beginner friendly subset of the C99 programing language with opinionated coding style.

 ## Purpose
 The purpose of C9 is to create a learnable, portable and readable programming language that can be compiled on existing C99 compilers.
 It does this by limiting the number of keywords, types and features available in the language as well as promoting a set of opinionated coding styles.
 The intention is to make a small (*learnable*) language that can be compiled on many different (desktop) systems (*portable*) in a standardised style that makes the code easy to understand (*readable*).